okjuan/vbook/_posts/2025-03-04-building-this-site-2.md

 If I later decide to change the URL again e.g. to _okjuan.me/vbook/why-i-write_, I just have to set `permalink: /why-i-write` and `redirect_from: ['why-write', '/justify-writing']` in the post's frontmatter.

 A nice side-effect of this change is that I can make a post's URL match its title even if I change it.
-Another perk is that I can easily update _okjuan.me/vbook/now_ to point to my latest _what I am doing now_ post.
+Another perk is that I can easily update _okjuan.me/vbook/now_ to point to my latest _what I'm doing now_ post.
 But probably this feature's most useful effect, and the reason I thought to implement it in the first place, is that it lets me realign a post into a series.
 For example, by changing the title of _how to justify writing_ to _why write?_, I can make it the first entry in a series that I can create by writing posts _why write? #2_, _why write? #3_, and so on.